cedalo/streamsheets-documentation/source/functions/streamsheet/json.rst

 -----------------------------

 A Streamsheet has the possibility to process, generate and accumulate data.
-Before sending this data, the cells from a data range have to be structured, in order for a Stream Machine to interpret them correctly.
+Before sending this data, the cells from a data range have to be structured, in order for an App to interpret them correctly.
 JSON() is paring two columns together to a key and value pair using the JSON Syntax.
 Alternatively it is possible to specify a text which will be parsed to JSON or use one of the various INBOX/OUTBOX functions to reference an element from a message stored in inbox or outbox respectively.
 The optional second parameter can be used to convert the resulting JSON object to a textual representation.